 Okay, so you have built a website, included everything relevant to your business, and even gone into some of your more unique aspects.
 However, you might find that you don’t really get a lot of organic traffic to your new site, and that it doesn’t really generate any new business for you.

 Basically, it is because your website is the same as all of the others out there.
 Let’s say, for example, that you own a small plumbing business.
 In a large city, there will be hundreds, if not thousands, of other businesses like you.
 Unless you stand out, people will never find you.

 You need to take some drastic web design actions to make your website stand out above and beyond those of your competitors.
-Below are our top tips for doing so:
+With the help of Responsive Websites Perth we have listed our top tips for doing so: